couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.3/couchbase-and-rails-tutorial.markdown

 you all the breweries which are nearby.
 The following is part of the implementation.
 The core of this feature is `brewery/points/spatial.js` :

+`function(doc, meta) { if (doc.geo && doc.geo.lng && doc.geo.lat && doc.name) {
+emit({type: "Point", coordinates: [doc.geo.lng, doc.geo.lat]}, {name: doc.name,
-**Unhandled:** `[:unknown-tag :screen]` The function will emit a Point object and the name with coordinates as the payload.
+geo: doc.geo}); } }` The function will emit a Point object and the name with coordinates as the payload.
 The action in the controller is quite trivial, it transmits the result to the application in JSON representation, and Google maps is renders markers for each object.

 Except nice extensions, provided by `couchbase-model` library, `couchbase` gem itself has few more nice features which could be useful in the web application.